JuliaReach/LazySets.jl/docs/src/about.md

 ## Credits

-Here we list the names of the maintainers `LazySets.jl` library, as well as past and present contributors (in alphabetic order).
+Here we list the names of the maintainers of the `LazySets.jl` library, as well as past and present contributors (in alphabetic order).

 ### Core developers